Beginning Spreadsheets using Excel

 Upon successful completion of this course, student will be able to:

-- Use Microsoft Excel to create personal and/or business spreadsheets following current professional and/or industry standards.
+- Use critical thinking skills to design and create personal and/or business spreadsheets following current professional and/or industry standards.

 - Communicate in a business setting using spreadsheet vocabulary.

 - Demonstrate understanding of relative, absolute, and mixed cell references when using mathematical and statistical formulas and/or functions.